To schedule an appointment:

 OMT includes many different techniques ranging from very light touch, specific stretching, mobilizing joints with a very specifically directed impulse, to ligamentous and even cranial techniques.
 Some of the types of OMT that we often use include: counterstrain, balanced ligamentous tension, muscle energy, high-velocity low-amplitude, cranial osteopathic manipulative medicine, ligamentous articular strain, and Fulford percussor, as well as others.

 The main purpose of OMT is to restore the body's natural balance to promote health and healing.
 All osteopathic physicians are taught these diagnostic and therapeutic palpatory skills and may use them in their practice, although not all choose to do so.
 The physicians in our office all specialize in using and teaching the osteopathic medical approach, teaching osteopathic medical students, interns, residents, and physicians in practice.

 The Osteopathic Manipulative Medicine (OMM) practice at PCOM consists of physicians who specialize in OMT and Neuromusculoskeletal Medicine.
 Many common complaints such as low back pain, neck pain, headache, shoulder problems, carpal tunnel syndrome, and knee problems may be helped with this treatment.
 It may also be helpful in patients with other medical problems affecting the gastrointestinal, cardiac, pulmonary, and other systems as an adjunct to routine medical treatment.

 We treat people of all ages, infant through elderly, and everyone in between.

-Our staff includes five attending physicians, as well as resident physicians, who all teach in the PCOM Department of Osteopathic Manipulative Medicine.
+Our staff includes attending physicians, as well as resident physicians, who all teach in the PCOM Department of Osteopathic Manipulative Medicine.

 We are located at the Philadelphia College of Osteopathic Medicine, 4190 City Avenue, Medical Office Building, Suite 320, Philadelphia, PA.Directions